weyoss/redis-smq/packages/redis-smq/docs/api/classes/EventBus.md

 Shuts down the event bus instance and releases its resources.

-This method gracefully shuts down the Redis connection used by the event bus and clears the singleton instance.
+This method gracefully shuts down the Redis connections used by the event bus and clears the singleton instance.
 After shutdown, a new instance will be created on the next call to `getInstance()`.